- Conflict of Interest Policy

 The charter school will notify the student’s district of residence of the student’s expulsion.

-IEM Schools expects students and/or staff to immediately report incidents of bullying to the Executive Director or designee.
+IEM Schools expects students and/or staff to immediately report incidents to an administrator.
 A staff member who witnesses such acts will take immediate steps to intervene when safe to do so.
 Each complaint of bullying or harassment shall be promptly investigated.
 This policy applies to students at the school office, learning center, testing sites, and during a school-sponsored activity.
 IEM Schools and its students, parent/guardians and community have an obligation to promote mutual respect and safe, harmonious relations that support dignity and equality.
 To that end, IEM Schools has in place policies, procedures, and practices that are designed to reduce and eliminate bullying and harassment as well as processes and procedures to address incidents of bullying and harassment when they occur.
 These policies and procedures must be disseminated annually to staff, students, and parents/guardians.

 Parent-teachers should discuss this policy with their students in age-appropriate ways and assure them that they need not endure any form of bullying.
 Students who bully are in violation of this policy and are subject to disciplinary action up to and including expulsion.